Stretcher or Strainer

 Canvas Surface Toning

 Nobody likes to paint on a blinding, stark white surface!
 But why go through the trouble of toning the canvas yourself?
 We offer to perform this tedious task for you.
 You can choose from the following tones:

 - Burnt Umber

 This isn't your run-of-the-mill shipping box we're talking about here.
 Our unique Fat Canvas shipping cases are custom-fitted for your canvas with the intent of providing your art patrons the means to protect their investment while moving, storing or even when loaning fine works out to friends.
 The painting will be cradled and cushioned within the case and getting it in and out is a snap.

 - Standard - Very study and crush resistant, a step above what's normal.
-(Stretcher Bar Sets are, by default, shipped unassembled in a bundle to save shipping costs.)

 - ArtPorter - Reinforced faces for extra protection and shipped stretch-wrapped.